roxanadrv/python-challenge/README.md

     - Run the Python script using the following command: python main.py

     - The script will perform the election analysis and print the results to the terminal.
-The analysis results are also stored in the "analysis" folder as a Word document.
+The analysis results are also stored in the "analysis" folder as a text document.